MartinRovang/nnUNet_MedSeg/README.md

 ## Transfer Leaerning Directory
 The Transfer Leaerning directory mirrors other directories.
-Users should place their new dataset* in `input_pretrain` to fine-tune an existing model.
+Users should place their new dataset[^1] in `input_pretrain` to fine-tune an existing model.
 Like in the prediction directory, the `model` folder is where the users have to copy the model located in the output of the training folder.

 <img src="pictures/Diagrammepretrain.png" width="200"  />

-**Note 1**: The new dataset must include the same images as the original model, supplemented with completely new data.
+[^1]: The new dataset must include the same images as the original model, supplemented with completely new data.

 # Important Note ⚠️
 Please be aware that in every mentioned directory, all data will be completly deleted.
 Only the files in the output sections of each directory will be retained.